davidjeck/javanotes9/javanotes8/README-exercise-solutions.txt

 exercises for "Introduction to Programming Using Java, Version 8", which is freely available on the web at http://math.hws.edu/javanotes8

+Note that the GUI programs require Java 8 or higher, with JavaFX.
+For Java 11 or later, JavaFX must be downloaded separately, and it becomes more complicated to run JavaFX programs.
+This README assumes that you are using Java 8, but it should also work for Java 9 or Java 10.
+For using JavaFX with Java 11, see https://openjfx.io/

 Each end-of-chapter exercise has a web page that contains a discussion of the solution and the source code for a sample solution.
 The archive javanotes8-exercise-solutions.zip, which can be downloaded